janistejero/JavaScript-Snake/README.md

 # JavaScript-Snake
-Very quick imitation of the all so popular snake game in the Chrome Browser by Google
+Very simple imitation of the popular snake game for Chrome